arashshams/Credit-Card-Customer-Default/README.md

 In this section of the analysis, we would like to answer the following question:

 **Which features have the most and the least impact on the target?**

-First of all, we will be continuing with `LightGBM` as the best performing model.
+First of all, we will be continuing with optimized `LightGBM` as one of the best performing model.
 Second, we will use the [SHAP](https://github.com/slundberg/shap) approach to explain the importance of each feature.
 In other words:

 - How small or big a feature can affect the target